Perl/PPCs/ppcs/ppc0024-signature-named-parameters.md

 The value of a named parameter is taken from the argument values passed by the caller, in a manner familiar to existing uses of hash assignment.
 The caller should pass an even-sized name-value pair list.
 The values corresponding to names of parameters will be assigned into the variables.
 The order in which the values are passed by the caller is not significant.

-Since it is a relatively common pattern in callsites in existing code to rely on the semantics of assignment of name-value pair lists into hashes, the beahviour on encountering duplicate key names needs to be preserved.
+Since it is a relatively common pattern in callsites in existing code to rely on the semantics of assignment of name-value pair lists into hashes, the behaviour on encountering duplicate key names needs to be preserved.
 This is that duplicated key names do not raise an error or a warning, and simply accept the last value associated with that name.
 This allows callers to collect values from multiple sources with different orders of priority to override them; for example using a hash of values combined with individual elements:

 ```perl
 sub func ( :$abc, :$xyz, ... ) { ... }